Ohalo-Ltd/solevm/README.md

 ### The runtime

-Accounts are modeled according to the yellow paper, and are kept in memory while transactions are processed.
+Accounts are regular ethereum accounts, and are kept in memory while transactions are processed.

 Two accounts are always created - the caller account, and the contract account used for the provided code.
 In the simple "code + data" call, the caller and contract account are assigned default addresses.
+This means that every execution is essentially a `CREATE` but with no constructor.

 In contract code, accounts and account storage are both arrays instead of maps.
 Technically they are implemented as (singly) linked lists.
 This will be improved later.